dnv-opensource/gp-diagnostics/README.md

 ## Development Installation

-If you plan to contribute to the package, or need the development dependencies (e.g. to run the examples), you can follow these steps:
+If you plan to contribute to the package, or need the development dependencies (e.g. to run the examples), you should do the following:

 ```bash
 git clone https://github.com/dnv-opensource/gp-diagnostics.git